3idprotocol/introduction/README.md

 ### Services

-The `services` document stores links to the service policies of the preferred services that the user can configure.
+The `services` document stores links to the service policies of the preferred services for the identity.
 For example, this might include third-party services such as data backup, notifications, email, messaging, and more.

 ### And More...